RParker505/meet/README.md

 ## About the App
 The Meet app is a serverless, progressive web application (PWA) built with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+The Meet App uses [serverless technology](https://www.serverless.com/) to keep backend maintenance at a minimum while allowing for scalability and a consistently working app.
+Serverless technology allows users to quickly search and view event details in their area that are dynamically loaded via the Google Calendar API.
+Serverless functions are created via AWS Lambda, which is able to run the code quickly and with high availability.

 ## Key Features
 1. Filter Events by City
 2. Show/Hide Event Details